killop/anything_about_game/README.md

 - [aras-p.info](http://aras-p.info/blog/) working at Unity Technologies on Unity.
 - [sandervanrossen](http://sandervanrossen.blogspot.com/) working at Unity Technologies on Unity.
 - [timjones](http://timjones.io/) working at Unity Technologies on Unity.
+- [mfatihmar]( https://mfatihmar.com/)  working at Unity Technologies on Unity.
 - [alinenormoyle](http://www.alinenormoyle.com) I currently work as a visiting assistant professor at Swarthmore College.
 My research interests are in games and computer animation and I also do professional work as a game/AR/VR programmer for Venturi Labs and also Savvy Sine.
 My CV is available here
 - [iquilezles](http://www.iquilezles.org/www/index.htm) These are articles about the techniques I develop and lessons I learnt while toying or working with computer graphics.
 - https://simonschreibt.de/